Links on Android Authority may earn us a commission. Learn more.

 That said, Samsung dropped the ball when it comes to charging speeds.
-To start with, the Samsung Galaxy A52s supports a maximum of 25W charging.
-That alone is slow compared to the 65W+ speeds being championed by some alternatives.
-However, the real kicker is that the included charger caps at 15W.
+To start with, the Samsung Galaxy A52s 5G supports a maximum of 25W charging.
+That alone is slow compared to the 65W+ speeds being championed by some alternatives available in Europe and India — two markets the Galaxy A52s 5G is targeting.
+The included charger also caps at 15W.
 Like the Galaxy A52 5G, topping off the phone takes over an hour and a half which isn’t the slowest we’ve seen, but you’ll need to buy a compatible fast charger to achieve the fastest speeds possible.
 There’s no wireless charging support either but that’s an acceptable trade-off considering the price.

 Are the cameras any good?

-The quad-camera array on the Samsung Galaxy A52s isn’t surprising considering the A52 5G sports much the same setup.
-This includes the current mid-range favorite combination of a wide-angle, ultra-wide and macro lens which is paired up with a depth sensor for better portraits — no telephoto camera here.
+The quad-camera array on the Samsung Galaxy A52s 5G isn’t surprising considering the A52 5G sports much the same setup.
+This includes the current mid-range favorite combination of a wide-angle, ultrawide, and macro lens which is paired up with a depth sensor for better portraits — no telephoto camera here.

 I wasn’t particularly pleased with how the phone handles extremely bright settings.
 The first image, for example, was shot under direct sunlight on a typically sunny afternoon and isn’t very representative of the actual setting.
 Not only have the reds and yellows been boosted up, but the foliage in the backdrop also looks rather washed out due to the attempt at bringing out more details.
 The blue sky looks almost fake due to the aggressive HDR.
 There is, however, a good amount of detail here.